tar0dev/tar0dev/README.md

 - 👋 Hi, I’m Jackie
-- 👀 I’m interested in Blockchain Development
+- 👀 I’m interested in Backend Development
+- Learning React and more technologies.

 <!---